RaadKamal/raadkamal.github.io/README.md

 # Hosting Markdown-formatted resume on Github

 The procedure doesn't require any pre-skills on programming.
-All I need from you is your eminent focus for only 10 minutes if you have already had the prerequisites completed.
+All I need from you is your eminent focus for only 10 minutes, if you have already had the prerequisites completed.
 It is supposed to be easier than installing an application on your operating system.

 ##  Purpose :
 The practical steps of how to host and format a resume using Markdown, a Markdown editor, GitHub Pages, and Jekyll.